SidSaxena01/audio-content-based-playlists-essentia/Report.md

          - Valence and arousal data was stored in its full range [1,9].
          - For analysis and filtering, values were normalized to fall between -1 and 1.
          - This normalization enables the division of the data into four distinct quadrants, simplifying the interpretation of emotional states.
+         - A threshold of 0.8 voice probability was empirically determined to effectively distinguish between vocal and instrumental tracks, based on observations within my own music library.

    2. Statistics Overview:
       - Calculated measures (mean, median, std, variance) for audio features provide a robust quantitative overview.